MikeJollie2707/MichaelBot/docs/docs/user/utilities.md

 ### `embed interactive`

-Create a simple embed with prompts.
+Create a complex embed with visual prompts.

-Type: `Prefix Command`
+Type: `Prefix Command`, `Slash Command`

-Cooldown: 3 seconds after 1 use per user.
+Cooldown: 10 seconds after 1 use per user.

 Additional Info:

 - Bot needs to have `Manage Messages`.
 - This is an alternative to `embed simple`.

-### `embed interactive2`

-Create a simple embed with visual prompts.

-Type: `Prefix Command`

-Cooldown: 3 seconds after 1 use per user.

-Additional Info:

-- Bot needs to have `Manage Messages`.
-- This is an alternative to `embed simple`.

-## `profile [member = None]`

-Information about yourself or another member.

-Type: `Prefix Command`, `Slash Command`

-Parameters:

-- `member`: A Discord member.
-Default to you.

 ## `remindme`

 Create a reminder.
 Make sure your DM is open to the bot.

-Type: `None`

 Aliases: `rmd`, `notify`, `timer`